 One cannot understand the Hebrew Bible and its point of view without understanding Mesopotamia, under the shadow of which the Hebrews began telling their stories.
 Semitic kingdoms, city-states, and empires grew and fell before the Hebrews even contemplated putting their stories to writing, or even existed at all.
-So it's no wonder that Genesis states that the world was created in southern Mesopotamia, near a confluence of the Euphrates, the Tigris, and other rivers, and that the first Patriarch, Abraham, originates from there as well.
+So it's no wonder that Genesis says the world was created in southern Mesopotamia, near a confluence of the Euphrates, the Tigris, and other rivers, and that the first Patriarch, Abraham, originates from there as well.

 While the Levant was going in and out of an urbanizing process in the 2000s-1000s BCE, there is reason to believe southern Mesopotamia started to see the rise of cities before 4000 BCE.

-It was a never-before-seen societal unit, with strangers from different lands either lived in the city or around it, making it a political, economic, social, and military force like the world has never seen before.
+It was a never-before-seen societal unit, with strangers from different lands either living in the city or around it, making it a political, economic, social, and military force like the world has never seen before.
 That system was quickly replicated upstream, along the Euphrates and Tigris: first Uruk, then Ur, Akkad, Nineveh, Nimrud, Lagash, Babylon, and more.

 At its height, up to 50,000 people lived in Uruk around 3000 BCE.